ro-double-b/RPFantasyDR_S9/open-items.md

 [ ] have chosen queens apear in box after selected
 [ ] have access to select stuff on mobile
-[ ] test to make sure selection css property is update when logged in
+[ ] test to make sure selection css property is update when logged in [ ] button  in #/results to calculate and sort rankings [ ] button in #/resutls to add rank into database

 [ ] table font-size property not small enough makes site scrollable